AdityaRawEngg/structuredHTML/README.md

 # structuredHTML

-This Project shows Structured blog using html and css.
+This web page is build using semantic elements of html and flex box

 ## HTML

+This a project Portfolio web page

-This page contains Header, section, banner and footer.
+This page contains Nav-bar, Banner, section, banner and footer.

-## CSS

-Style.css demostrates how to use flex-box and some other css stylings.
+Company logo and home in nav-bar redirects page to the project Portfolio home page

+raw career link in nav-bar redirects page to careers page

+About Developer link redirects page to profile-page.

+##CSS

+Nav-bar, Banner, main section and footer in styled using flex box stylings.

+# Live Demo

 Demo Link: https://adityarawengg.github.io/structuredHTML/